The goal of this guide is to provide a quick guide of how to use the Automated Mode of the Solution Manager to deploy the Denodo Platform.

 This guide explains how to:

 When you create a cluster in automated mode, the Solution Manager creates an AWS EC2 instance for each component of the Denodo Platform: one or more instances for Virtual DataPort, one or more instances for Data Catalog and one for Scheduler.

 We recommend being familiar with these AWS concepts.

-To be able to use Denodo in Automated Cloud Mode you need to create a service account on your AWS account.
+To be able to use the Automated Cloud Mode with AWS you need to create a service account on your AWS account.
 The goal is to obtain the Access key ID and a Secret access key of this user account.

 Usually, the administrators of Denodo will request these to their AWS administrator.
 These credentials need the right privileges to be able to create instances on AWS.

 Go to the next section if you already have these credentials.

 If you cannot get them from the administrator, try these steps.
 Your account on the AWS console may not have the privileges to complete them.

 Prerequisite: this AWS account must have at least one Amazon Virtual Private Cloud (VPC) created (see documentation of AWS - Getting started with Amazon VPC).

 In AWS, an IAM policy defines the permissions of the user accounts associated with this policy.